Hussain guilty of manslaughter in Schoharie limo crash trial

 SCHOHARIE, N.Y.
-(NEWS10) — The jury reached a verdict in the criminal trial of Nauman Hussain.
+(NEWS10) — The jury reached a verdict in the criminal trial of Nauman Hussain on Wednesday.
 After the fatal limousine crash that killed 20 people in 2018, officials charged Hussain with 20 counts each of both manslaughter and criminally negligent homicide.

 The jury read guilty verdicts for second-degree manslaughter.
 When the first was read, shouts were heard in the courtroom.
 Sentencing for Hussain is scheduled for May 31 at 9:30 a.m.
 Till then, Judge Peter Lynch remanded him to the custody of the Schoharie County Sheriff’s Office.